marcoklein/kleinprojects-website/src/posts/2023-10-14-stakeholder-mapping.md

 **Sample for a raw collection:**

+- _Jutta Bern_: CEO
 - _Bob Siegler_: Project Lead of Project X
+- _Mary Cherry_: Project Lead of Project Y
 - _Anton May_: Software Engineer in Project X
-- _Mary Cherry_: Project Lead of Project Y
-- _Jutta Bern_: CEO
 - _..._

-> Prioritize relevant people, even if it's a large group.
+> Prioritize relevant people for the collection phase, especially if it's a large group.
 In a recent project, I extracted over 70 individuals from meeting minutes associated with a particular project.

 ## Putting People in Perspective

 Step two involves understanding the relationships between people and your project.
-With the sample list from above a visualisation looks like this
+With the sample list from above a visualization looks like this:

 <figure>
   <a href="../images/2023-10-14 Stakeholder Management 2023-10-14 12.24.27.excalidraw.svg">